filyps98/6DoF_robotic_arm/README.md

 ## Object Avoidance
 The second control strategy implemented in this research allows the robot to avoid objects positioned inside its working space under the assumption that the position of the obstacle is known.
 To achieve this, the rapidly exploring random trees (RTT) method is used.
 This popular motion planning technique is designed to efficiently explore and navigate complex and high-dimensional spaces to find feasible paths for a robot or any other system to reach a desired goal while avoiding obstacles.

+### How to Use
+Start the program: object_avoidance_without_collision_ARDUINO.m You can specify the starting and final points of the trajectory, and the position and size of the obstacle inside the program.

 ### Result
 <div align="center">